 1. Buffalo Pumpkin Patch in Buffalo

 Buffalo Pumpkin Patch has called the Kurtz farm in Buffalo home for 20 fall seasons.
-Open daily Sept.
-8 through Oct.
-31, admission is free.
+Open daily from early September through October, admission is free.
 However, you’ll need to purchase tickets for each activity in which you want to participate, including a hayrack ride to the pumpkin field, playing in a straw castle, as well as finding your way through a sorghum maze.
 Additionally, you can play laser tag or maintain your farm roots by milking a goat.

 2. Colony Pumpkin Patch in North Liberty

 Colony Pumpkin Patch in North Liberty offers a variety of fall fun for the family.
-Opening Sept.
-16 and running through Oct.
-29, your family can enjoy the season with a hayrack ride to a pumpkin field to choose the perfect gourd.
+Opening mid September and running through October, your family can enjoy the season with a hayrack ride to a pumpkin field to choose the perfect gourd.
 Admission includes the hayrack ride (weekends only), access to a 10-acre corn maze, as well as additional play attractions, such as a corn box and low zipline.
 In addition to the pumpkin patch, you can take on a zombie invasion (Friday and Saturday beginning Sept.
 28).
 Purchase an add-on and ride a transport that takes you through the zombie field where you fire mounted paintball guns at zombie characters.

 3. Pinter’s in Decorah